 Strengths: Our faculty are committed to delivering timely course content through evidence-based pedagogy.
 Course options reflect the faculty's attention to current and emerging public health threats.
 Students express support for the content of the curriculum and modalities for course delivery.
-Our SoM supports our educational efforts and is committed to an expanded curriculum.
+Our School of Medicine supports our educational efforts and is committed to an expanded curriculum.
 The University, for its part, provides the infrastructure necessary to deliver team-based curriculum.
+Our 2023 student survey indicated that 91% of respondents favorably judged the effectiveness of our teaching faculty.